datumbrain/python/README.md

-# DatumBrain Python Project Standards
+# Python Project Standards / Datum Brain

 This repository contains the company-wide standard configuration files and project structure for Python projects at DatumBrain.
 These standards ensure consistency, maintainability, and quality across all Python projects.